Relationship between fitness and heterogeneity in exponentially growing microbial populations

-In poorer media, populations appear to be significantly sub-optimal but rapidly close the gap with the theoretically optimal mean growth rate as the medium improves.
-Here, $I$ changes slowly as the fitness increases.
+In poorer media, populations appear to be significantly sub-optimal but rapidly close the gap with the theoretically optimal mean biomass production rate as the medium improves.
+Here, inferred values of $I$ are larger than optimal ones by about 1 bit across the whole range of growth rates (Fig. \ref{uno}d).
 This suggests that a re-modeling of the protein repertoire leading to faster growth at roughly the same regulatory costs is likely the key driver of the organization of flux patterns, as described e.g. in \cite{hui15}.
-In richer media (faster growth), the fitness remains instead at a roughly constant (small) distance to the optimum.
-In this regime growth is mainly information-limited, and indeed increases in fitness are achieved by encoding more information in the flux distribution, i.e. by fine tuning metabolic fluxes.
-The crossover from one regime to the other occurs around the growth rate where acetate overflow sets in \cite{basan15}.
-Note that the difference in information between inferred points and the F-I bound. which quantifies the largest variability compatible with a given mean growth rate, stays roughly constant at ca. 1 bit (Fig. \ref{due}a).
+In richer media (faster growth), the fitness remains instead at a roughly constant (small) distance to the optimum, suggesting that growth is mainly information-limited: increases in fitness require fine tuning metabolic fluxes to encode more information into $p(\mathbf{v;c})$.
+Noticeably, the crossover from one regime to the other occurs around the growth rate where acetate overflow sets in \cite{basan15}.